simsany/qatar-project-proposal/README.md

 # Purpose

-Setup an automated test framework using CucumberJS library with Typescript.
+Setup an automated test framework using CucumberJS with Typescript.
 The example feature uses selenium webdriver to launch tests for frontend.

 # Install